-- 53. A measure of research and development on the balanced scorecard could include:

-- A. Market share.

-- B. Number of new products.

-- C. Sales growth.

-- D. Cash flows.

-- 54. Which of the following is not a reason why global companies choose to report on corporate responsibility?
+54. Which of the following is not a reason why global companies choose to report on corporate responsibility?

-- A. Ethical considerations.
+A. Ethical considerations.

-- B. Innovation and learning.
+B. Innovation and learning.

-- C. Risk management.
+C. Risk management.

-- D. Market share.
+D. Market share.

-- E. Saves time.
+E. Saves time.

-- 55. Which of the following is not an environmental performance indicator?
+55. Which of the following is not an environmental performance indicator?

-- A. Fossil fuel use.
+A. Fossil fuel use.

-- B. Carbon emissions.
+B. Carbon emissions.

-- C. Pollutants production.
+C. Fresh water usage.

-- D. All of the above.
+D. Percentage of employees with flu vaccinations.

-- 56. The Global Reporting Initiative is an independent group that partners with other groups to address the measurement of sustainability, including a partnership with:
+56. The Global Reporting Initiative is an independent group that partners with other groups to

+address the measurement of sustainability, including a partnership with:

-- A. The U.S. government.
+A. The U.S. government.

-- B. The U.S. Department of Defense.
+B. The U.S. Department of Defense.

-- C. The United Nations.
+C. The United Nations.

-- D. The European Commission.
+D. The European Commission.

-- 57. Michael Porter's five competitive forces include which one of the following:
+57. Michael Porter's five competitive forces include which one of the following?

-- A. Global competition
+A. Global competition.

-- B. Intensity of demand by customers.
+B. Intensity of demand by customers.

-- C. Bargaining power of competitors.
+C. Bargaining power of competitors.

-- D. Intensity of rivalry among competitors.
+D. Intensity of rivalry among competitors.

-- E. None of the above.

-- 58. Effective execution of the cost leadership strategy requires all of the following except:

-- A. Incentives based on meeting strict quantitative goals.

-- B. Frequent, detailed control reports.

-- C. Tight cost control.

-- D. Structured organization and policies.

-- E. Strong coordination among functions: research, product development, manufacturing, and marketing.

-- 59. The differentiation strategy requires all of the following resources, except: - A. Strong marketing capability. - B. Long tradition in the industry or unique skills. - C. Product engineering. - D. Products designed for ease of manufacture. - E. Corporate reputation for quality or technology leadership.
+- 58. Effective execution of the cost leadership strategy requires all of the following except: - A. Incentives based on meeting strict quantitative goals. - B. Frequent, detailed control reports. - C. Tight cost control. - D. Structured organization and policies. - E. Strong coordination among functions: research, product development, manufacturing, and marketing. - 59.
+The differentiation strategy requires all of the following resources, except: - A. Strong marketing capability. - B. Long tradition in the industry or unique skills. - C. Product engineering. - D. Products designed for ease of manufacture. - E. Corporate reputation for quality or technology leadership.